SpeedGrader allows you to

 - Within the gradebook, identify the column

-for your quiz, and click the options icon
+for your assignment or quiz, and click the options icon

 at the top of the